-After decompressing the distribution file pmx250.zip, you should have these files: pmx250.for, scor2prt.for, two DOS executables pmxab.exe and scor2prt.exe, several sample .pmx files, pmx.tex, ref250.tex (TEX source for a command summary), pmx250.tex (TEX source for this file), and PDF images of the latter two files.
+After decompressing the distribution file pmx260.zip, you should have these files: pmx260.for, scor2prt.for, two DOS executables pmxab.exe and scor2prt.exe, several sample .pmx files, pmx.tex, ref260.tex (TEX source for a command summary), pmx260.tex (TEX source for this file), PDF images of the latter two files. and pmx24-26.html showing changes from version 2.40 to 2.60.
 If necessary, compile the FORTRAN programs.
 I have tried to keep the source code as generic as possible, but minor modifications may be needed for FORTRAN-to-C translation and/or other compilers.